The Best Things to do in Railay Beach, Thailand

 A microfiber towel – Some hotels might not provide beach towels, so it’s best to pack a lightweight microfiber towel.
 I love these Dock and Bay microfiber towels, which are available in all kinds of funky colors and several sizes.

-Kindle Paperwhite – If you’re a bookwork like me, there’s no need to bring along a ton of books that will weigh you down.
+Kindle Paperwhite – If you’re a bookworm like me, there’s no need to bring along a ton of books that will weigh you down.
 This waterproof Kindle Paperwhite is super lightweight, compact, and stores thousands of books and audio files.
 What’s more, it’s available in 8 GB or 32 GB.

 Travel Insurance – Since you simply cannot predict the future, it’s always best to get travel insurance when traveling Thailand.
 World Nomads is my go-to insurance provider when traveling in Thailand, and I highly recommend you use them too.
 They offer excellent prices and different packages catering to every kind of traveler’s needs.
 If you’re going to do some adventure activities, make sure you get the adventure travel cover.